 ❻ Choose ‘2-Color Scale’ beside the Format Style.

 Then will see Orange color is preselected for the minimum values.
-And Gold color is preselected for the maximum values.
+The gold color is preselected for the maximum values.
 You can choose your preferred colors.

 I’m keeping this color choice.